-MERRY MARY (2005): She was inducted as a Friend of the Community for her countless volunteer contributions since 1979 to Howard Brown Health Center, local choruses and Roman Catholic groups, Chi-Town Squares, Vital Bridges, and other community efforts.
+MERRY MARY (2005, now deceased): She was inducted as a Friend of the Community for her countless volunteer contributions since 1979 to Howard Brown Health Center, local choruses and Roman Catholic groups, Chi-Town Squares, Vital Bridges, and other community efforts.
+Born in 1934 in Chicago as Mary Broderick, she died here on December 30, 2011, of cancer, under her marital surname of Featherston but was known to thousands as Merry Mary.